Managing the snowy

 The Heads of Agreement released on 6 December 2000 outlines the arrangements to implement the outcome of the Snowy Water Inquiry, which was agreed between the New South Wales, Victorian and Australian Governments.
 This includes the environmental objectives, target levels of water flows to be achieved progressively over a ten year period, the financial commitments by governments, water accounting arrangements and responsibilities of Snowy Hydro Limited.

-The Members Agreement on 19 December 2003 established the Joint Government Enterprise (JGE) for the purposes of implementing the Snowy Water Inquiry Outcomes Implementation Deed (SWIOID), including expenditure of funds for water recovery projects and the purchase of water entitlement; and establishes the operating rules and requirements for the JGE.
-This now operates under the name Water for Rivers.
+The Members Agreement on 19 December 2003 established the Joint Government Enterprise (JGE) for the purposes of implementing the Snowy Water Inquiry Outcomes Implementation Deed (SWIOID), including expenditure of funds for water recovery projects and the purchase of water entitlement; and established the operating rules and requirements for the JGE.
+This operated under the name Water for Rivers and completed the water recovery task outlined in the SWIOID in 2012.

 Snowy Water Licence